Stay safe online

-One way is to mislead you into giving them money.
+One way is to mislead you into giving them money, or access to your bank details.
 However there are also ways they can get money from others by providing information about you, or even just getting you to visit a page.
-On other pages I'll talk about other hazards - links, downloads, helper programs and - perhaps the most important - hazards in email.
+On other pages I'll talk about other hazards - links, downloads and "helper programs" and hazards in email.

 DO PLEASE TAKE TIME TO READ THOSE PAGES

 Perhaps the main risk is that you will - inadvertently - give a criminal free access to your computer and passwords.
 Imagine what they could do!

 But that is exactly what a scam can lead to.
 Read about the "remote access" scam on this page.

 Another serious risk - more than a virus attack - is "social engineering".